ShimuraWorkshop/Gear-VR-Controller-Motion-Pointer-for-Windows/README.md

 <br>
 Touchpad - Center: Mouse right button, North: Mouse middle button, South: Pointer reset

-In MAME game's Input Device Options, set Lightgun Device Assignment to lightgun, Pedal Device Assignment to lightgun, Keyboard Input Provider to dinput, Lightgun Input Provider to win32.
+In MAME game's Input Device Options, set Lightgun Device Assignment to lightgun, Keyboard Input Provider to dinput, Lightgun Input Provider to win32.

 Press Alt-Enter to switch to fullscreen.
 If your screen's resolution is 16:9 and the game is 4:3, set motion pointer AR correction to 1333 in app to get the correct crosshair moving aspect ratio.

 If you want to use non-press touchpad for pedal, assign Mouse right button to Non-Press Touchpad Center.

+For 2-player support by using 2 Gear VR controllers, set Lightgun Device Assignment to joystick and follow instructions of option 2.

 ### Option 2: Lightgun emulation replacing gamepad left stick (e.g. Alien 3: The Gun)